opengovsg/engineering-practices/deploying/AWS.md

 VPC, segmented into three subnets, gated by NAT Gateways and Security Groups

-- [ ] Navigate to the VPC section in AWS Console
+- [ ] Navigate to the VPC -> Your VPCs in AWS Console
 - [ ] Create a VPC named `<app-name>-<environment>`, eg `checkfirst-staging`
   - [ ] for IPv4, use `172.31.0.0/16`
     - The first two octets will be used to describe the VPC, while the third will be use to describe the subnets within the VPC (see below)
   - [ ] for IPv6, select 'Amazon-provided IPv6 CIDR block'
+- [ ] Enable DNS hostnames for the newly-created VPC

 ### Subnets